-His legs were heavy as he went upstairs.
-A detached part of his mind admired the plum carpet he’d had laid a couple of weeks ago.
+His legs were heavy .
+A detached part of his mind admired the plum carpet he’d had laid on the stairs a couple of weeks ago.
 The colour had been Lucy’s idea.
 He wondered who’d get his newly re-decorated house.
 The bank had been paid off, there was no mortgage.
 He hadn’t made a will.
 Maybe Lucy would be able to lay a claim?

 He kept climbing.
-His bedroom door was washed a new white.
+His bedroom door was washed white.
 There wasn’t a mark or scratch on it.
-He wondered how long it would have been before he’d scuffed or spilled on it.
+He wondered how long it would have been before he’d scuffed or spilled on the new paint.
 Lucy liked cats.
-If she’d moved in, cats might have scratched the new paint.
-He might have spilled tea down it as he elbowed it open to bring her a cup in bed.
+If she’d moved in, cats might have scratched it.
+He might have spilled tea down it as he elbowed it open to bring her a cup of tea in bed.

 He stared at the white paint like it was a field of white snow waiting for the first footprint.
 It was waiting for marks to be made.
 But not by him.

 There was light under the door.
 He knew he hadn’t left the light on.
-There was a sound too, but one he felt he was feeling rather than hearing…a humming or a drawing sound, like water swirling down a pipe.
+There was a sound too, one he felt rather than heard…a humming or a drawing sound, like water swirling down a pipe.

 He took a breath and rested his hand on the handle.
 It was warm.
 He closed his eyes.
 There was a voice in his ear.
 “It’s Midwinter’s Night, Eric.
 This is the longest night.
 Come through the door.
 Leave the night behind for the rest of the world.”

-Something filled him, like a warmth, a sense of contentment.
+Something filled him, a feeling of warmth, of contentment.
 Of balance.

 He opened the door and stepped through and closed it behind him.

-The sun started to grey the sky outside after the door had clicked shut.
+The sun started to lighten the sky outside just as the door clicked shut.